chotaire/avsitter-vip/README.md

 ## AVpos Notes

-**BUTTON VIP\*|90210**
+**BUTTON Hidden\*|90410**

-This displays the custom button 'VIP', using channel 90210 for communications, do not change this number.
-You can change the button label 'VIP' to something else, but do not remove the * asterisk behind the name.
+This displays the custom button 'Hidden', using channel 90410 for communications, do not change this number.
+You can change the button label 'Hidden' to something else, but do not remove the * asterisk behind the name.
 Remember, do not use 'TOMENU' for this restricted menu as it would override.

-**MENU VIP**
+**MENU Hidden**

 This is where you put your access restricted entries but remember to change 'VIP' to the same label as used for the button.